yanchenglee98/tp/docs/UserGuide.md

 ### 4.3 Utility related features

-This section will cover utility features.
+This section will cover other utility commands.

 #### 4.3.1 Locating residents by characteristics: `find` - Aung Thuya Oo